MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-api-explorer-tool.md

 >You cannot log into DeployR from two different accounts within the same brand of browser program.
 To use two or more different accounts, you'll need to log into each one in a separate brand of browser.
 For example, to log into the DeployR Administration Console with admin account and into the API Explorer tool with another user account, open one in Google Chrome™ and the other in Mozilla® Firefox®.

+>Hovering your mouse over most UI elements in the API Explorer reveals helpful tooltips.

 ##Accessing the API Explorer

 The API Explorer is accessible after auto-installing DeployR.
 With a manual installation on Linux, make sure you install the API Explorer software.
 For more information, refer to the DeployR Installation Guide for your OS.